 This course will explore the paintings, sculpture and architecture of India, China, Tibet, Japan and other Eastern cultures.
 Chronological in format, this course will enable students to analyze and understand principle styles, methods and cultural contexts of Eastern art.
-This course will compare and contrast Eastern and Western approaches and attitudes toward art.
-Offered odd springs.
+This course will compare and contrast Eastern and

+Western approaches and attitudes toward art.
+Offered spring of odd years.
 It is recommended that students take COR 104 before taking this course.